qgis/QGIS-Documentation/docs/server_manual/config.rst

 OWS name is based on the name used in layer tree.
 This name is more a label for humans than a name for machine-to-machine communication.
-You can set a **Short name** for layers, groups or project, so it is used by QGIS Sever as the layer name.
+You can set a **Short name** for layers, groups or projects, to be used by QGIS Server as the layer name.

 You can set short name for: